Kacper-Pietkun/Speech-to-face/README.md

 ## Overview
 In this project you will find implementation of three models:
+- **Voice Encoder**
+  In this project we used two different models:
-- **Voice Encoder** - architecture based on [Speech2Face: Learning the Face Behind a Voice](https://arxiv.org/abs/1905.09773) paper [1]

-  We trained this model from scratch
+    - architecture based on [Speech2Face: Learning the Face Behind a Voice](https://arxiv.org/abs/1905.09773) paper [1] (We trained this model from scratch)
+    - Audio Spectrogram Transformer (AST) - we used pre-trained model from [Hugging Face](https://huggingface.co/docs/transformers/model_doc/audio-spectrogram-transformer) and fine-tuned in on VoxCeleb Dataset

+  When using Speech-to-Face pipeline you can choose model which will be used

 - **Face Encoder** - architecture based on [Deep Face Recognition](https://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf) paper [2]